-NXTGEN offers six one-hour weekly training events via Zoom.
-The class size will be kept to eight, with a brief article to read prior to each module.
+NXTGEN offers four one-hour weekly training events via Zoom.
+The class size will be kept small to allow for conversation, with a brief article to read prior to each module.

 Session One: What is a Mentor?
 We explore who the mentors were in your life and how they shaped who you are today.

 Session Two: Mentoring versus Coaching.
 Where do they connect and how are they different?
 How do you mentor through the various stages of ministry?